QUESTIONS & ANSWERS: WASHINGTON'S DOMESTIC PARTNERSHIP LAW

 What benefits and protections will we get if we register?

 State-registered domestic partners receive all the same benefits and protections as married couples do under Washington state law.
 There are about 500 different Washington laws that provide rights or responsibilities to married couples and registered domestic partners.
-We can’t list them all here, but some of the most important are:
+We can’t list them all here, but some of the most important are the right to:

-Right to use any paid sick leave to take time off from work to care for a seriously ill partner.
-You may also take unpaid leave if your job is covered by the Family Leave Act.
+Use the state's Paid Family Leave program or any paid sick leave from your employer to care for a seriously ill partner.
 See the Legal Voice publication Family Leave Laws.

 Will federal laws apply to our domestic partnership?